ecoiahq/content-ops-starter/content/pages/pricing.md

         type: PricingPlan
       - title: Ecoia Audit
         price: '£1,700'
+        details: >-
-        details: You’re saving £350 (17.1%) by selecting this package.
-Billed Monthly.
+          You’re saving £350 (17.1%) by selecting this package.
+Billed as a one-time payment.
         description: >
           For established organisations seeking clarity, direction, and a stronger strategy.